-7.3.3.
+6.3.3.
 Master of Education in Curriculum and Instruction (CUIN)

-The master of education (M.Ed.) in Curriculum and Instruction provides students with a highquality education that enables them to prepare curricula, design and deliver instruction with stateof-the-art instructional technology based on essential knowledge, established and current research findings, and sound professional practice.
+The Master of Education (M.Ed.) in Curriculum and Instruction provides students with a high-quality education that enables them to prepare curricula, design and deliver instruction with state-of-the-art instructional technology based on essential knowledge, established and current research findings, and sound professional practice.

 The program has three concentrations: Mathematics Education, Science Education, and Educational Technology.
-The program requires 36 credits including an elective practicum for graduation.
+The program requires 36 credits and includes an optional practicum for graduation.

-The objectives of Master of Education in Curriculum and Instruction are to;
+The objectives of Master of Education in Curriculum and Instruction are to:

 - 1. Give students a sound foundational knowledge of human development, learning environments, and cognitive and behavioral models. - 2.
 Equip students with skills to develop curricula and design/deliver superior instruction using technology. - 3.
-Provide students with knowledge of current educational research and research methods to improve instruction
+Provide students with knowledge of current educational research and research methods to improve instruction - 4.
+Help students develop pedagogical content and subject matter knowledge in STEM fields

-- 4. Help students develop pedagogical content and subject matter knowledge in STEM fields - 5.
-Prepare students to design project-based learning experiences and develop a framework to thinking about the role of STEM subjects in all aspects of the society.
+5. Prepare students to design project-based learning experiences and develop a framework to thinking about the role of STEM subjects in all aspects of the society.